genesiscommunitysuccess/docs/docs/04_web/02_web-components/01_form/09_radio.md

 ## Use cases

-Selecting multiple options in the same input: You could have a set of broker codes, for example, and the user could select one or more of those codes.
+Selecting multiple options in the same input; you could have a set of broker codes, for example, and the user could select one or more of those codes.

 ## Additional resources